I'm an integrative psychotherapist in the final (seventh) year of training. I work with people both privately and in the NHS.

 Individual: therapy session | £40 |

-I am a UKCP-registered and fully insured psychotherapist in training.
+I am a UKCP-registered and fully insured psychotherapist in the final year of training.

-I completed the Foundation Certificate in Psychotherapy and Counselling at the Bath Centre for Psychotherapy and Counselling in 2020 and have been working toward an MA in Humanistic and Integrative Psychotherapy since then.
+From 2017 to 2019 I took modules at the Severnside Institute for Psychotherapy in Bristol.
+I then completed the Foundation Certificate in Psychotherapy and Counselling at the Bath Centre for Psychotherapy and Counselling in 2020 and have been working toward an MA in Humanistic and Integrative Psychotherapy since then.

 From October 2020 to December 2022 I saw clients at the Bristol Harbour, a charity offering counselling for people facing loss, death, and bereavement.
-From October 2023 to July 2024, I was on placement with one of the mental health Assessment and Recovery teams of the Avon and Wiltshire Mental Health Partnership NHS Trust.
-From May 2024 I have been working individually with patients in the Complex Psychological Interventions team in the same NHS trust providing long-term psychodynamic psychotherapy.
+From October 2023 to July 2024, I was on placement with the Assessment and Recovery team in the Avon and Wiltshire Mental Health Partnership NHS Trust, mostly working in systemic family therapy.
+From May 2024 I have been working individually with patients in the Complex Psychological Interventions team.